gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 document.body.appendChild(div)
 ```

 In this variation, we use the `Object.create` function to make a new JavaScript object with the `HTMLDivElement` prototype.

-It’s the opposite of what we did in the last variation – we’re making something that looks like a functional JavaScript object, but we’re not using the correct API to do so.
+It’s the opposite of what we did in the last variation.
+We’re making something that looks like a functional JavaScript object, but we’re not using the correct API to do so.

 ## The question
 So… which variation actually works?